jglatts/SerialWedge/README.md

             Core method for reading and processing serial data.

             This method is called repeatedly in a loop while the reader is running.
-            Use this method to customize how data is interpreted and processed for your implementation.
+            Use this method to customize how data is interpreted and processed.
         */
         public override void worker()
         {